Code-Institute-Submissions/my-first-milestone-project-3/README.md

 ### Content

--   All content was written by the developer.
+-   All website content was written by the developer.

+-   Content and structure for the README file was taken from [The Code Institute README Template]().

 -   Images used were sourced from [© stock.adobe.com](https://stock.adobe.com/uk/).